ioccc-src/temp-test-ioccc/README.md

 The rest of this `README.md` file is now obsolete.
 The **Great Fork Merge** has occured.
 The new [Official
-IOCCC winner repo](https://github.com/ioccc-src/winner) has already has importand work performed on it since the **Great Fork Merge**, making this repo behind by several commits.
+IOCCC winner repo](https://github.com/ioccc-src/winner) has already has importand work performed on it since the **Great Fork Merge**, making this repo behind by several important commits.

 # The International Obfuscated C Code Contest